darmie/linc_vulkan/README.md

-# linc/empty
+# linc/vulkan
-An example empty project to start a linc library.
+This is a Haxe/C++ binding for the Vulkan low level graphics API.

 For more information, see the [linc homepage](http://snowkit.github.io/linc/)